 I am a Ph.D. candidate in Economics at the University of Maryland, specializing in Industrial Organization.
-My research focuses on digital markets, with particular emphasis on platform design, information frictions, and the transmission of shocks across online marketplaces.
-I combine structural modeling with large-scale platform data to study how different parties respond to policy and market changes.
-My work aims to inform both academic research and competition policy in digital environments.
+My research focuses on digital markets, platform design, and information frictions in online marketplaces.
+I combine reduced-form and structural methods with large-scale platform data to study how platforms, firms, and consumers respond to market design, regulation, and competition.

-I have experience working at the intersection of research and applied policy analysis.
-I have worked as a consultant at the World Bank Group, contributing to projects in the Enterprise Survey Unit, and as a researcher and quality assurance specialist at Power Auctions.
-Previously, I held research positions at academic institutions in Europe, where I supported empirical projects in applied microeconomics.
-Across these roles, I have worked with large administrative and firm-level datasets and collaborated closely with economists and policy practitioners.
+I have professional experience in both academic research and applied policy analysis.
+My background includes consulting work at the World Bank Group, research and quality assurance at Power Auctions, and earlier research positions at academic institutions in Europe.
+Across these roles, I have contributed to empirical projects using large administrative and firm-level datasets in collaboration with economists and policy practitioners.

 The Transmission of Trade Shocks in Digital Markets